hydiar/hello-there/README.md

 # Hello there!

 C application to respond to your star wars reference in the terminal.
-Have your uncontrollable star wars quotes answered, simply by installing and running the ./hellothere executable, or install as an application.
+Have your uncontrollable star wars quotes answered, simply by downloading and running the ./hellothere executable, or installing as an application.

 Demonstration: